Srinivasjagarla-19/cows-bulls-game/README.md

-# Cows and Bulls Game
+🐂 Cows and Bulls Game 🐄

-A web-based implementation of the classic Cows and Bulls word guessing game.
-Players take turns trying to guess a secret word, receiving feedback in the form of "bulls" (correct letter in correct position) and "cows" (correct letter in wrong position).
+A web-based twist on the classic Cows and Bulls word-guessing game!
+Two teams compete to crack the secret word using logic, deduction, and a bit of luck.
+After each guess, players receive feedback in the form of bulls (correct letter, correct position) and cows (correct letter, wrong position).

-## Features
+🎮 Features

-- Two-team gameplay (Team A vs Team B)
+🔁 Two-team gameplay: Team A vs Team B

-- Support for 4 and 5 letter words
+🔠 Word length selection: 4-letter or 5-letter words

-- Score tracking
+🧮 Score tracking per round

-- Game history
-- Timer functionality
-- Light/Dark theme toggle
+🕓 Built-in timer for each turn

-- Local storage for game history
+💾 Local storage for persistent game history

+🌗 Light/Dark mode toggle

-- Toast notifications for game events
+🔔 Toast notifications for game events

-## How to Play
+🕹️ How to Play

-1. Select word length (4 or 5 letters)
+Choose a word length (4 or 5 letters)

-2. Teams take turns guessing the word
+Teams take turns to guess the secret word

-3. After each guess, players receive feedback:
+After each guess, the team receives feedback:

-   - 🐂 Bulls: Correct letters in correct positions
+🐂 Bulls – Correct letters in the correct positions

-   - 🐄 Cows: Correct letters in wrong positions
+🐄 Cows – Correct letters in the wrong positions

-4. The team that guesses the word correctly wins the round
+The team that guesses the word correctly wins the round!

-## Technologies Used
+🛠️ Technologies Used

-- HTML
-- CSS
-- JavaScript
-- Local Storage for data persistence
+HTML – Structure of the web game

+CSS – Styling for light/dark themes and layout

+JavaScript – Core game logic and UI interactions

+Local Storage – Saving history and game progress